Bernhard Elsner: Life

 Following a period of preparatory training, from 1958 to 1959 Elsner was in Moscow where he studied at the military institute.
 On his return he became Chief of staff for the Number 1 commando group, and in 1960 he became officer for military sciences in the Regimental Staff Group Number 1.
 In 1964 he became deputy commander of the Felix Dzerzhinsky Guards Regiment and in 1962 he became the regimental Chief of Staff.

 Between 1965 and 1968 he attended the Friedrich Engels Military Academy in Dresden, emerging with a degree in military sciences.
-In 1971 he was promoted to the rank of colonel, and in 1972 he took over command of the Felix Dzerzhinsky Guards Regiment in succession to Heinz Gronau.
+In 1971 he was promoted to the rank of colonel, and in 1972 he took over command of the Felix Dzerzhinsky Guards Regiment, succeeding Heinz Gronau.
 On 6 February 1976 the Chairman of the National Defense Council promoted Elsner to the rank of Major general.
 In 1987, after fifteen years in command of the regiment, he was transferred to the Ministry's Main Training Department, where he served as an officer for "special projects" ("Sonderaufgaben").

 After the changes of 1989 and reunification which followed it, the old East German Ministry for State Security was dissolved and Elsner lost his job.
 He subsequently returned to prominence as the Chief Executive of the Community Initiative for the Protection of the Social Rights of former members of the East German Armed Services and Customs Administration ("Initiativgemeinschaft zum Schutz der sozialen Rechte ehemaliger Angehöriger bewaffneter Organe und der Zollverwaltung der DDR e.
 V." / ISOR).
 A principal focus is the protection of pension rights and entitlements earned before 1989.